ArnauNeches/personal-page/README.md

 I deployed.
 For this first version I simply used Vercel but this may change in the future.
 I also had to buy and configure the domain (Fortunately we learnt how DNS works at Uni hahah).

 Lastly, I reorganized the folder structure of the project.

+**Date:** 29/12/2025

+## Version 1:

+New version, added CSS.
+I wanted to do the CSS once in my life so that I never use it again (I will eventually use it again).